angminsheng/mapbox-introduction/README.md

 Head over to `localhost:3000/api/places` and you will see your data in the form of JSON object.

-### Iteration6 - Displaying the coordinate of the places on our map.
+### Iteration 6 - Displaying the coordinate of the places on our map.

 Now comes the most exciting part of the introduction.
 From the last iteration we now have access to the places stored in the database.
 It's time to display them on the map.